 Q: Can I buy software that says it integrates with Canvas?

 A: Yes.
 However, the integration process can take at least 30-60 days to complete and there are additional forms that you will need to complete.
 Just because a request to integrate with Canvas is being requested does not guarantee that the integration will be approved by our Canvas administrators at UW System if they find issues with how the company has written their integration.
 Plan ahead as much as possible with these types of requests.
+For more information visit the Digital Learning Environment's External Application Integration website.
+This site lists information about known integrations and also includes the form that must be started to begin the integration approval process.
+Approval might need to be completed prior to purchase whenever possible in the event the request is denied.

 Q: Are there discounts available for personal software purchases?